wftutorials/android-beginner-tutorial/README.md

 is pressed we render a `TOAST`.

 The full code for the both buttons is shown below.
-We call `setButton` twice and we add positive and negative buttons.
+We call `setButton` function twice and we add positive and negative buttons.

 ```java
     public void showDialog(){